scribe-security/docs/docs/how-to-run-scribe/valint/policies.md

 Files should be in the same directory as running Valint commands.

 > For configuration details, see [configuration](docs/configuration.md) section.
-> You may also use `path` field to set a custom path your script
+> You may also use `path` field to set a custom path for your script.

 <details>